seqcode/multimds/README.md

 #### Full MDS

 By default, partitioned MDS is used.
-Full MDS is recommended for low-resolution high-quality (not sparse) files:
+To use full MDS:

 ``python multimds.py --full GM12878_combined_21_100kb.bed K562_21_100kb.bed``